sao-eht/ehthops/docs/source/units.rst

 Units in various HOPS products
 ==============================

-By Lindy Blackburn
+by Lindy Blackburn

 Amplitude
 ---------

-    the alist amplitude is taken directly from type 208 fringe summ the alist amplitude is in correlation coefficient with corrections applied to try to bring it to ideal analog correlation coefficient. this includes van-vleck correction and a small correction due to coherence loss from gridding
+    the ``alist`` amplitude is taken directly from ``type_208`` fringe sum the ``alist`` amplitude is in correlation coefficient with corrections applied to try to bring it to ideal analog correlation coefficient. this includes van-vleck correction and a small correction due to coherence loss from gridding

 Signal-to-noise ratio
 ---------------------